OpenFn/language-mssql/README.md

   {
     // The optional `options` argument allows for global string replacement with
     // NULL.
 This is useful if you want to map an undefined value (e.g., x.name)
     // to NULL.
+It can be a single string or an array of strings.
-It DEFAULTS to "'undefined'", and can be turned off w/ `false`.
+    // It DEFAULTS to "'undefined'", and can be turned off w/ `false`.
     setNull: "'undefined'",
   }
 );